eli1797/eli1797/README.md

 ### Hi there 👋 I'm Eli.

-- :wrench: Hire me!
-I'm looking for a developer or product manager role.
+- :wrench: Backend Developer using Go and AWS to make learning better at Blueprint Prep
-- 🌱 I’m currently learning: Vue.js, Italian, and Tennis.
+- 🌱 Currently working on a site of small-sided volleyball games.
 - 📫 Find me on: [elibailey.org](https://elibailey.org), [LinkedIn](https://www.linkedin.com/in/elijahbailey/)

 <!--